 The cost-effectiveness of accelerated learning programs and the added value of on-site coaching on the learning and transition outcomes of out-of-school children in northern NigeriaNigeria

 The Education in Emergencies Nonformal Learning Centers project was funded by the UK Department for International Development to support out-of-school children in the states of Yobe and Borno in Nigeria with their education and psychosocial well-being.

-The IRC and Creative are working to provide out-of-school children between the ages of 9-14 with quality learning opportunities to develop basic literacy and numeracy skills, heal from the traumatic effects of displacement and violence, and transition into formal schools.
-During two years of intervention, about 20,000 eligible out-of-school children will receive structured instruction in literacy, numeracy, and social-emotional learning.
+The IRC and Creative provided out-of-school children between the ages of 9-14 with quality learning opportunities to develop basic literacy and numeracy skills, heal from the traumatic effects of displacement and violence, and transition into formal schools.
+During two years of intervention, about 20,000 eligible out-of-school children received structured instruction in literacy, numeracy, and social-emotional learning.

-Researchers from the IRC are conducting a mixed methods, randomized control trial to evaluate the cost-effectiveness of the program on the learning and transition outcomes of out-of-school children in northern Nigeria, and the added value of providing on-site coaching visits to learning facilitators.
+Researchers from the IRC conducted a mixed methods, randomized control trial to evaluate the cost-effectiveness of the program on the learning and transition outcomes of out-of-school children in northern Nigeria, and the added value of providing on-site coaching visits to learning facilitators.

 The Airbel Impact Lab at IRC is a team of researchers, strategists and innovators committed to the accelerated design, rigorous evaluation and cost-effective scaling of the most impactful solutions supporting people affected by crisis.